-From admin on September 21st, 2010 in Minneapolis
+From Margaret Everton on September 21, 2010 in Minneapolis

 When Jen and Scott Hanson moved into their Orono home in Minneapolis, they didn’t think it needed much improvement.
 But after three years of dealing with mold and critter infestation, they threw in the towel and embarked on a total overhaul.
 Luckily, what they ended up with was far better than either could have imagined.